San Francisco Giants score 23 runs in rout of Colorado Rockies - TSN.ca

 DENVER — Alex Dickerson hit three home runs and matched a career high with six RBIs, highlighting one of the biggest offensive shows ever at Coors Field as the San Francisco Giants beat the Colorado Rockies 23-5 on Tuesday night.

+Dickerson finished with 16 total bases (three homers, two doubles), tying the Giants’ franchise record set by Willie Mays on April 30, 1961 at the Milwaukee Braves.

+“It’s incredible company,” Dickerson said.
+“The things he did in his career and everything he means to San Francisco, to even be mentioned in the same breath as him is an incredible honour.”

-Brandon Crawford also homered among his three hits and had six RBIs, and Donovan Solano had four hits and six RBIs.
+Donovan Solano also had four hits and six RBIs.
 Brandon Belt and Joey Bart added three hits apiece as the Giants collected 27 hits overall and scored in every inning except the ninth in winning for the 10th time in 13 games.

+“There were plenty of good performances to go around, up and down the lineup,” Giants manager Gabe Kapler said.

 The 23 runs were the third-most allowed by the Rockies in team history.
 The Chicago Cubs scored 26 against Colorado on Aug.
 18, 1995, and the Cincinnati Reds scored 24 on May 19, 1999.
 The 27 hits by the Giants were the second most ever allowed by the Rockies, matching the Cubs’ hit total in the 1995 game.